-AUA is open to all qualified applicants, irrespective of colour, race, ethnic identity, religion, gender, or national origin.
+AUA is open to all qualified applicants, irrespective of color, race, ethnic identity, religion, gender, or national origin.
 Potential students may apply at any time and be admitted subject to fulfilling all admission requirements.
-Applicants will receive an admission letter before the commencement of the programme.
-Exceptions to this shall be with the approval of the respective School.
+Applicants will receive an admission letter before the commencement of the program.